BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Zion National Park has three campgrounds:

-• Watchman Campground: This campground is located next to the Visitor’s Center.
+• Watchman Campground: This campground is located next to the visitor center.
 It is 1/4 mile from the South Entrance to the Park.
 Tent and dry RV spots are open year-round to guests, and reservations can be made up to 6 months in advance.
-Group sites are available but only between March-November.
+Group sites are available but only between March and November.

 • Lava Point Campground: This campground is located an hour’s drive from Zion Canyon on the Kolob Terrace road and features 6 primitive sites, with pit toilets.
-This campsite is typically open from May-September.
+This campsite is typically open from May to September.
 Vehicles longer than 19 feet are not permitted on the road to the campsite.
 Reservations can be made on a two-week rolling window and must be made prior to your trip.

 Lodging